Frequently Asked Questions

 HOW MANY STUDENTS DO YOU ADMIT?

-We have a cap of 120 new students per semester.
+We have a cap of 160 new students each fall and up to 75 each spring semester.
 This is based around our commitment toward small class sizes, as well as the size of our facilities.

 WHAT IS AN AVERAGE CLASS SIZE?